jamesnvc/occasionallycogent/_drafts/strength-sports.md

 The first strength sport I became involved in is powerlifting.
 It's a fairly common one to learn about when first getting into lifting weights, because it's essentially the sport of doing three of the most popular/important lifts: The squat, bench press, and deadlift.

+{% include giphy.html giphy="3o7TKEsvu1qKuiUiaI" width=480 height=270 caption="The Squat" %}

+Like Olypmic weightlifting, powerlifting is about trying to make the highest total by adding the best successful squat, bench press, and deadlift, with three attempts allowed for each lift and the same rule about weight increases as weightlifting.

+Unlike Olypmic weightlifting, the lifts are far less technical.
+While there can be a great deal of depth when it comes to mastering each lift, one can get started in powerlifting pretty quickly

 ## Strongman